tersesystems/blindsight/docs/src/main/paradox/index.md

 logger.info("will not compile", new Object()) // WILL NOT COMPILE
 ```

-By tightening the definition of an argument, Blindsight gives the user control over arguments are rendered in a given context.
+By adding type safety, Blindsight gives the application more control over how data is logged, rather than implicitly relying on the `toString` method to render data for logging purposes.

-In addition, Blindsight adds @ref:[useful features](usage/overview.md) that solve several outstanding problems with logging:
+Blindsight adds @ref:[useful features](usage/overview.md) that solve several outstanding problems with logging:

 * Rendering structured logs in multiple formats through an AST, along with an optional format-independent @ref:[DSL](usage/dsl.md).
 * Providing thread-safe context to logs through @ref:[context aware logging](usage/context.md).